Senna is a natural laxative made from the leaves and fruit of the senna plant. It is used to treat constipation (difficulty pooing).

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 Taking an extra dose of senna by accident is unlikely to harm you.

-You may get stomach pain and diarrhoea but this should ease off within a day or two.
+You may get stomach pain and diarrhoea but this should ease off within a day or 2.

-If you are worried, talk to your doctor or pharmacist.
+If you're worried, talk to your doctor or pharmacist.